NLeSC/python-pcl/readme.rst

 and in the `unit tests <https://github.com/NLeSC/python-pcl/blob/master/tests/test.py>`_.

 This library is developed for use in our Project Patty, see `this repository <https://github.com/NLeSC/PattyAnalytics/>`_ for more interesting examples.
+Also, the reading and writing of LAS files is implemented there.

 This work was supported by `Strawlab <http://strawlab.org/>`_ and `the Netherlands eScience Center <http://nlesc.nl/>`_